emoskedy/tidalhack-2024/README.md

 # Build-A-Monster

 Welcome to **Build-A-Monster**, an educational and fun-filled video game that teaches you how to create and customize your very own chatbot!
-This project, built in Unity, takes players on a journey through various stages of chatbot creation, from designing the user interface to engineering prompts and integrating APIs.
+This project, built in Godot, takes players on a journey through various stages of chatbot creation, from designing the user interface to engineering prompts and integrating APIs.
 The final chatbot will be hosted on a **Streamlit** web app.

 ## 🎮 Game Overview